awslabs/ec2-spot-workshops/content/karpenter/040_karpenter/set_up_the_provisioner.md

 We are asking the provisioner to start all new nodes with a label `intent: apps`.
 This is to differentiate from the `intent: control-apps` we used in the setup of the On-Demand Managed Node group.
 {{% /notice %}}

-The configuration for this provider is quite simple.
-We will change in the future the provider.
+The configuration for the provider is split into two parts.
+The first one defines the provisioner relevant spec.
+The second part is defined by the provider implementation, in our case `AWSNodeTemplate` and defines the specific configuration that applies to that cloud provider.
+The Provisioner configuration is quite simple.
+During the workshop we will change the Provisioner and even use multiple provisioners.
 For the moment let's focus in a few of the settings used.

 * **Requirements Section**: The [Provisioner CRD](https://karpenter.sh/docs/provisioner-crd/) supports defining node properties like instance type and zone.
 For example, in response to a label of topology.kubernetes.io/zone=us-east-1c, Karpenter will provision nodes in that availability zone.
-In this example we are setting the `karpenter.sh/capacity-type` to procure EC2 Spot instances.
-You can learn which other properties are [available here](https://karpenter.sh/v0.6.5/aws/provisioning/).
+In this example we are setting the `karpenter.sh/capacity-type` to procure EC2 Spot instances, and  `karpenter.k8s.aws/instance-size` to avoid smaller instances.
+You can learn which other properties are [available here](https://karpenter.sh/v0.13.1/tasks/scheduling/#selecting-nodes).
 We will work on a few more during the workshop.
 * **Limits section**: Provisioners can define a limit in the number of CPU's and memory allocated to that particular provisioner and part of the cluster.
 * **Provider section**: This provisioner uses `securityGroupSelector` and `subnetSelector` to discover resources used to launch nodes.
 It uses the tags that Karpenter attached to the subnets.
 * **ttlSecondsAfterEmpty**: value configures Karpenter to terminate empty nodes.
 This behavior can be disabled by leaving the value undefined.
 In this case we have set it for a quick demonstration to a value of 30 seconds.
+* **ttlSecondsUntilExpired**: optional parameter.
+When set it defines when a node will be deleted.
+This is useful to force new nodes with up to date AMI's.
+In this example we have set the value to 30 days.
 * **Tags**: Provisioners can also define a set of tags that the EC2 instances will have upon creation.
 This helps to enable accounting and governance at the EC2 level.
+As you can see this is done through as part of the provider section.

 {{% notice info %}}
 Karpenter has been designed to be generic and support other Cloud and Infrastructure providers.
-At the moment of writing this workshop (**Karpenter 0.10.0**) main implementation and Provisioner available is on AWS.
-You can read more about the **[configuration available for the AWS Provisioner here](https://karpenter.sh/v0.10.0/aws/)**
+At the moment of writing this workshop (**Karpenter 0.13.1**) main implementation and Provisioner available is on AWS.
+You can read more about the **[configuration available for the AWS Provisioner here](https://karpenter.sh/v0.13.1/aws/)**
 {{% /notice %}}

 ## Displaying Karpenter Logs